 The Mother Lode Fair Four days at the Mother Lode Fairgrounds.
 Lots of exhibits, handiwork, and a different grandstand show each day.
 Website

-Fourth of July Celebrations At Ironstone, they claim to be "The most impressive fireworks display around!" but they do have to compete with Lake Don Pedro, which puts on an equally magnificent display.
-True Ironstone has live music, plenty of great food and drink and fun activities for the whole family.
+Fourth of July Celebrations At Ironstone, they claim to be "The most impressive fireworks display around!" but Lake Don Pedro, puts on an equally magnificent display.
+Ironstone has live music, plenty of great food and drink and fun activities for the whole family.
 Website

 Sierra Nevada Logging Jamboree Come to the Friends of the Logging Museum's Annual Logging Jamboree At White Pines Lake near Arnold.
 There will be activities for everyone ranging from axe throwing and log sawing for the adults to a variety of things for the kids.
 Call 728-1407 for more information.
 Website